+Memorial Day Weekend is coming soon, and Pittsburgh is the place to be for inspiring ceremonies and patriotic events.
 Memorial Day pays tribute to all American men and women who died in active military service.
 Pittsburgh honors these heroes with a variety of events throughout the city.
-If you're spending Memorial Day weekend in Pittsburgh, here are some events that offer a way to pay your respects and have some family fun since the Holiday is also the unofficial kickoff to Summer.
+If you're spending Memorial Day weekend in Pittsburgh, here are some events that offer a way to pay your respects and have some family fun since the holiday is also the unofficial kickoff to Summer.

 Head to the Senator John Heinz History Center's Great Hall for a very moving and patriotic flag ceremony from 12-12:30 pm.
 Join local veterans and museum visitors to help to unfurl a giant 36-foot American Flag.
 During the ceremony, participate in the National Anthem and a moment of silence for those who served our country.
 Then help to ceremoniously fold the flag with the help of fellow visitors.

 Memorial Day is the perfect time to visit one of Pittsburgh's many memorials and monuments.
-You can visit the Korean War Memorial, Law Enforcement Officer's Memorial, World War II Memorial, Tribute to Children Memorial, and Vietnam Veterans' Monument downtown, or make the drive to the Flight 93 National Memorial.
+You can visit:

-Enjoy America’s favorite past time at one of the best ballparks in America – PNC Park – and cheer on the Pittsburgh Pirates as they take on the St. Louis Cardinals Friday-Sunday and the Chicago Cubs on Memorial Day.
-The first 20,000 fans in the ballpark on Friday receive a free shirt.
+Enjoy America’s favorite past time at one of the best ballparks in America – PNC Park – and cheer on the Pittsburgh Pirates as they take on the Los Angeles Dodgers (May 24-26).
+The first 20,000 fans in the ballpark on Friday receive a free t-shirt.